softwareeng1/afya-on-the-go/README.md

 - **Nurses and Healthcare Practitioners**: To onboard by submitting necessary documentation for verification.
 Upon approval, they can create profiles and offer services.
 - **Patients/Clients**: To register, upload medical records, and connect with qualified healthcare professionals.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The app will reload if you make edits and display any lint errors in the console.

-### `npm test`

-Launches the test runner in interactive watch mode.

-### `npm run build`

-Builds the app for production in the `build` folder.
-React is bundled and optimized for performance.

-### `npm run eject`

-**Note:** This is irreversible and provides full control over configuration files.

-## Deployment

-Refer to the [Create React App deployment guide](https://facebook.github.io/create-react-app/docs/deployment) for instructions on deploying the application.

 ## Technologies Used

 - React.js